 This should be added to the maximum camper weight figure used to select the appropriate truck.
 Review your option-listing guide for specific option weight.
-(Enclosed option weights insert with manual).
+(Available online at amlrv.com)

-When the truck camper is loaded, drive to a scale and weigh the front and the rear wheels separately to determine axle loads.
+When the truck camper is loaded, drive to a scale and weigh the front and the rear axles separately to determine axle loads.
 The load on an axle should not exceed its gross axle weight rating (GAWR).
 The total of the axle loads should not exceed the gross vehicle weight rating (GVWR).
 Weight ratings are given on the vehicle certification label that is located in the glove box or on the left side of the vehicle door post or door edge.
 If weight ratings are exceeded, move or remove items to bring the weights below ratings.